alphagov/government-service-design-manual/Copy and content/readingages.md

 ##Why we do this

 <p>Our audience is potentially anyone living in the UK.
-We need to be able to communicate in a way that most users</p> understand.
+We need to be able to communicate in a way that most users understand.</p>

 <p>Government can’t afford to be elitist and use language only those with a very good education can understand.
 We need to open up our information and services to everyone.
-That means using common words and working with natural reading</p> behaviour.
+That means using common words and working with natural reading behaviour.</p>

 <p>There is more information about GOV.UK’s thoughts on why we do this on the [how to write] page.</p>